-- E. Parent Participation and Partnership: Student Support Initiatives & Recovery's SC&D professionals, in collaboration with other District departments, will provide opportunities and encourage parents to participate in prevention efforts with their children in meaningful and relevant ways that address the academic, social-emotional and health needs of their children.
-The District will offer parents and parent association's trainings on violence prevention as well as knowledge of and/or opportunity to participate in any violence prevention initiatives currently taking place in their school via the District school website, Broward Education Communication Network (BECON), open houses, and parent/school newsletters.
-These trainings will provide resources and support for parents by linking them with internal supports as well as referral to community-based resources as needed. - F. Evaluation of Service Effectiveness: Evaluations to determine the effectiveness and efficiency of the services being provided will be conducted at least every three years and shall include data-based outcomes.
-These findings will be used to modify trainings, curriculum and programs. - G. Accountability: The Superintendent, other district administrators, the Chief of School Performance & Accountability and his/her their staffs, as well as school principals, share accountability for implementation of these student support services consistent with the standards of this policy.
-These administrators will take steps to assure that student support services are fully integrated with instructional components at each school and are pursued with equal effort in policy and practice.

-IV.
-Training for students, parents, teachers, district staff, school administrators, and student support staff, counseling staff, bus drivers, School Resource Officers/Deputies, contractors and school volunteers on identifying, preventing, and responding to bullying will be conducted.

-- A. At the beginning of each school year, the school principal/designee and/or appropriate district administrator shall provide for: - 1. the policy trainings, including the process for reporting incidents, investigation and appeal, to students, school staff, parents, or other persons responsible for the welfare of a pupil, and - 2. appropriate references to the policy in the Code of Student Conduct, Employee Handbooks, the school website, and/or through other reasonable means.

-V. Disciplinary sanctions (consequences) and due processes for a person who commits an act of bullying under this policy.
+- non-profit, School Resource Officers, and faith based agencies to provide the dissemination and support of violence prevention curriculums to students, their families and school staff.
+This collaboration will make effective use of available school district and community resources while ensuring seamless service delivery in which each and every school and student receives an equitable foundation of violence prevention. - D. Evidence-Based Interventions and Curriculum: Student Support Services' Office of Prevention staff members will serve as the coordinators and trainers of prevention for all designated school staff and outside agencies/community partners.
+Those trained in Prevention (e.g., Prevention Liaisons, Office of Prevention staff and Community Partners) will then collaborate as "violence prevention partners" to implement the evidence-based interventions and proven programs within each of their schools.
+Training will focus on prevention and evidence-based programs. - E. Parent Participation and Partnership: Student Support Services professionals, in collaboration with other District departments, will provide opportunities and encourage parents to participate in prevention efforts with their children in meaningful and relevant ways that address the academic, social, and health needs of their children.
+The District will offer parents and parent associations' trainings on violence prevention as well as knowledge of and/or opportunity to participate in any violence prevention initiatives currently taking place in their school via the District school website, Broward Education Communication Network (BECON), open houses, and parent/school newsletters.
+Training will provide resources and support for parents by linking them with internal supports as well as referral to community-based resources as needed. - F. Evaluation of Service Effectiveness: Evaluations to determine the effectiveness and efficiency of the services being provided will be conducted at least every three years and shall include data-based outcomes. - G. Accountability: The Superintendent, other district administrators, the Area Superintendents and their staffs, as well as school principals, share accountability for implementation of these student support services consistent with the standards of this policy.
+These administrators will take steps to assure that student support services are fully integrated with their instructional components at each school and are pursued with equal effort in policy and practice. - IV.
+Training for students, parents, teachers, area/district staff, school administrators, student support staff, counseling staff, bus drivers, School Resource Officers/Deputies, contractors and school volunteers on identifying, preventing, and responding to bullying will be conducted. - A. At the beginning of each school year, the school principal/designee and or appropriate area/district administrator shall provide awareness of this policy, as well as the process for reporting incidents, investigation and appeal, to students, school staff, parents, or other persons responsible for the welfare of a pupil through appropriate references in the Student Code of Conduct, Employee Handbooks, the school website, and/or through other reasonable means. - V. Disciplinary sanctions (consequences) and due processes for a person who commits an act of bullying under this policy.